-There are also very similar looking tins that are marketed at children over the age of 12 months.
+There are also very similar looking tins marketed for children aged 1 year and older.
 These are called toddler formulas.

-- “Helps build strong foundations for immunity, brain and metabolism.”
+- “Helps build strong foundations for immunity, brain, and metabolism”

-- “A unique combination of nutrients and other ingredients designed to help support growth and development at each stage of your child’s life.”
+- “A unique combination of nutrients and other ingredients designed to help support growth and development at each stage of your child’s life”

 - “Nutritionally supporting your child’s immune system and brain development.”